mushding/Raspberry-pi-youtube-player/README.md

 ![](https://i.imgur.com/OwecVXa.png)

 ## 0. Introduction
 This is a simple youtube player on Rpi.
-It can quickly download youtube songs and change playlist using react flask omxPlayer and mongodb.
+It can quickly download youtube songs and change playlist using react flask vlc player.

 feature：
 * download youtube songs to webm using youtube-dl